benclerc/Fortinet-FortiManagerAPI/README.md

 This library also supports workspace locking.
 It allows to lock the workspace, make changes and then commit thoses changes or unlock without committing (rollback).

+_You have to enable workspace on the FortiManager first._

 ```php
 // Lock workspace ('root' VDOM)
 $policyManager->execAdomWorkspaceLock('root');